briefercloud/layerform/README.md

 Third, we decided Layerform should be simple and intuitive.
 Engineers shouldn't have to learn new proprietary languages or configuration formats to use Layerform.
 Whenever possible, we should allow them to reuse their existing configurations.
 Layerform concepts are the only thing engineers will need to learn about.
 Everything else should be "just Terraform".

-Finally, we decided Layerform needs to be open and free.
-It's for that reason we're using a GPL license, and that's why you don't necessarily need to pay for anything before you can extract value from Layerform.
+Finally, we decided Layerform needs to be open and free, differently from other pieces of software out there.
+It's for that reason we're using a GPL license for the wrapper and maintaining the MPL license in our Terraform fork.
+That's also why you don't necessarily need to pay for anything before you can extract value from Layerform.

 For the sake of transparency, the way we intend to make money in the future is by providing a managed service with governance, management, and cost-control features.

+If you wish to bundle the Layerform wrapper itself, the GPL license will take care of ensuring ourselves and the community gets value back.

+To the extent that's legally possible, we'd also love to maintain the new IP under an open foundation.
+Please email me at lucas.costa@ergomake.dev if you can help with that.

 <br>